 An SEO PR strategy can be challenging and expensive to implement.
 Even so, links are a cost-effective way to build online authority and ranking, establish new relationships, and boost a company’s reputation.
 Unlinked brand mentions are great for visibility and PR, but turning them into backlinks can boost your company’s search ranking.
-For this reason, brands and PR teams need to develop a system that effectively converts mentions into authoritative backlinks if they want to rank higher for those ultra-competitive and revenue-generating keywords.
+For this reason, you need to develop a system that effectively converts mentions into authoritative backlinks if you want to rank higher for those ultra-competitive and revenue-generating keywords.

 A backlink is a link created when one website links to another.
 They can also be called “inbound links” or “incoming links” and are essential for SEO.
-From a PR standpoint, links and backlinks are important because they can advertise your brand to people who are looking for information and establish your brand as a trusted authority in the industry.
+From a PR standpoint, links and backlinks are important because they can advertise your brand to people who are looking for information.
+What’s more, a quality backlink establishes your brand as a trusted authority in the industry.
 Moreover, links are a signal to search engines that other thought leaders can vouch for your company’s content.

 Obtaining links is an essential component of establishing authority, but some links are inherently more valuable than others.
-Backlinks from trustworthy, popular, high-authority sites are considered the most desirable, while backlinks from low-authority, potentially spam-filled sites are in low demand.
+Backlinks from trustworthy, popular, high-authority sites are considered the most desirable.
+On the other hand, backlinks from low-authority, potentially spam-filled sites are in low demand.

-Similarly, links that a company creates on its own can also differ in value.
-When linking out to an external site, the company’s choices regarding the page from which they link the anchor text they use have an enormous impact on value.
-The elements which can affect the value of your links include page authority, content, search engine accessibility, and more whether you choose a follow or no follow link, and other meta tags associated with the linking page.
+Similarly, links that you create on your own can also differ in value.
+When linking out to an external site, your choices regarding the page from which you link the anchor text you use have an enormous impact on value.
+The elements that can affect the value of your links include page authority, content, search engine accessibility, whether you choose a follow or no follow link, and other meta tags associated with the linking page.

-On the occasion that your brand earns PR mentions from websites, blogs, guest posts, you should use this as an opportunity to build links back to your site.
-After all, one unlinked brand mention can easily turn into a successful link that will benefit the brand.
+On the occasion that your brand earns PR mentions from websites, blogs, and guest posts, you should use this as an opportunity to build links back to your site.
+After all, one unlinked brand mention can easily turn into a successful link that will benefit your brand.

-A study conducted by Search Engine People showed that PR and marketing professionals are starting to make attempts to reclaim unlinked brand mentions because turning them into links is one of the quickest and proven building strategies for companies to achieve brand awareness.
+A study conducted by Search Engine People showed that PR and marketing professionals are starting to make attempts to reclaim unlinked brand mentions.
+This is because turning them into links is one of the quickest and proven building strategies for companies to achieve brand awareness.
 Unfortunately, leveraging unlinked brand mentions is still one of the biggest challenges when building links through content marketing and digital PR.
-For that reason, many companies hire outside help from PR professionals to do backlink building for them.
+For this reason, many companies hire outside help from PR professionals to do backlink building for them.